Turn failing CI/CD pipelines into 30-second explanations.

 How do you handle secrets in logs?

-Log chunks are passed through a redaction layer (tokens, JWTs, AWS keys, GitLab tokens, basic-auth URLs) before anything is sent to the LLM.
-The raw log stays on disk inside your infra.
+Log chunks are passed through a redaction layer (tokens, JWTs, AWS keys, GitLab tokens, basic-auth URLs) before our analysis layer sees them.
+The raw log is held in memory only for the duration of the analysis and is never written to our database.

 Connect your first GitLab project, break a pipeline on purpose, watch the RCA land in the MR. That's the entire demo.